-- We comply with laws, rules, and the commitments we make to our customers when providing our products and services. - We give the highest priority to the customer's safety and peace of mind in our work on the quality of our products and services. - 3.
+- 1. We comply with laws, rules, and the commitments we make to our customers when providing our products and services. - 2.
+We give the highest priority to the customer's safety and peace of mind in our work on the quality of our products and services. - 3.
 We rely deeply on the customer's voice to guide our unceasing efforts towards quality improvement. - 4.
 We raise quality based on the five-Gen principles to earn the customer's trust and grow our business. - 5.
 We contribute to the sustainable development of society by improving the quality of our products and services.

-The five-Gen principles: Genba, Genbutsu, Genjitsu, + Genri, Gensoku
+The five-Gen principles

+Genba Genbutsu Genjitsu + Genri Gensoku

-Japanese, English, Chinese, and Vietnamese versions are distributed to all speakers of those languages in the JUKI workforce.
+- The five-Gen principles: Genba, Genbutsu, Genjitsu, + Genri, Gensoku - Japanese, English, Chinese, and Vietnamese versions are distributed to all speakers of those languages in the JUKI workforce.